Oregon Voices

 What is the housing situation like for people on the registry?

-Housing is very difficult to find for persons on the registry.
-Oregon’s population has been growing more rapidly than new housing has been built, and there is a shortage of affordable housing stock especially in the major population centers of the Portland metro area, Salem, Eugene, and Bend.
-Vacancy rates for rental housing are exceptionally low and landlords can take their pick of renters.
-The great majority of them will not even consider renting to persons on the registry.
-We are working to change that, but we have had little success to date.
-Persons who can buy a house are a little better off.
-But while Oregon property values are generally lower than those in California or Washington cities, they are rising rapidly.
-One person who moved to Portland in the middle of 2020 found that Portland rents were roughly double of those in the sunbelt city from which he came.
+Housing is very difficult to find for people on the registry.
+Oregon’s population has been growing more rapidly than new housing has been built, and there is a shortage of affordable housing stock, especially in the major population centers of the Portland metro area, Salem, Eugene, and Bend.
+While Oregon property values have generally been lower than those in California or Washington, they are rising rapidly.
+One person who moved to Portland in the middle of 2020 found that Portland rents were roughly double those in the sunbelt city from which he came.
+Vacancy rates for rental housing are exceptionally low and the volume of applications for available rentals is high.
+Many landlords will not even consider renting to people on the registry.
+Oregon Voices is working with other organizations to change this unfortunate reality.
+People who can purchase, rather than rent will often have an easier time locating stable housing.

 Can a person on the registry find a job in Oregon?

 Most persons we know on the registry in Oregon who are fortunate enough to find work are underemployed and limited to relatively low-paying jobs.
 People who do the best are those who are self-employed.
 While the job market had improved in Oregon before the pandemic, finding a job is still difficult, and the attitudes of employers are similar to those of landlords.
-Persons moving into Oregon report that background checks here tend to be more thorough than in a state with a public registry.
-One said that the result was that registrant status came up later here if at all, so that one never knew in Oregon whether registrant status was the reason for a refusal or something else.
+People moving to Oregon report that background checks here tend to be more thorough than in a state with a public registry.
+One said that registrant status seemed to come up later in the hiring process if at all, so it was difficult to know whether registrant status was the reason for a refusal, or something else.
 He did add, though, that the benefit of not being on the public registry is that an employer willing to hire a registrant was less exposed and thus perhaps more willing to take a chance on hiring someone on the registry as a result.

 Can a person from out of state get off the registry in Oregon?

 Under current law, persons moving into the state can get off the registry in Oregon only if it is possible for them to get off in the state from which they come.
 That rule is being interpreted broadly at present.
 Persons classified as low risk (Level 1) and who meet certain other criteria can apply for relief from registration, but not until they have been off supervision for five years.
-More information on this subject can be found at: https://www.oregon.gov/boppps/Pages/relief.aspx
+More information on this subject can be found at the Oregon Board of Parole website.

 What role does Oregon Voices play in the state?

 Since we are small and have limited resources, our major focus has been on mutual support and on legislative initiatives.
 We have been active in the Oregon Legislature since 2011 and with the implementation process of the risk-based registry since 2015.
-We welcome new members, particularly members who are ready to join in with us on our work.
+We welcome new members, particularly those who are ready to join us in our legislative work.

 A final important note: